White Collar Criminal Defense Attorney

 Why is it important for someone facing federal charges to hire an attorney with federal experience?

-For anyone considering hiring an attorney to represent them in federal court, look for a lawyer withe experience handling federal cases at a high level and a large volume.
+For anyone considering hiring an attorney to represent them in federal court, look for a lawyer with experience handling federal cases at a high level and a large volume.
 The federal system is very different than the state system.
 It’s a lot more complex.
 The expectations of the judges are much higher in federal courts than in state courts.

 There is a certain amount of leeway that is given to attorneys in state courts, and by no means are they easy to practice in, but the judges tend to be more understanding of scheduling conflicts and an attorney’s unfamiliarity with a particular procedural practice.
 There is a general expectation in federal court that you know what you’re doing.
 If your attorney does not know what they’re doing in federal court, the case will unravel very quickly.
+Call our team to learn more about sentencing for federal crimes.

 Scholarship Scholarship